A Comparison of the Top Three Leading Managed File Transfer Providers

 Thru’s MFTaaS option is a true cloud-native service based on an architecture of distributed microservices that delivers a truly scalable service.
 This removes any limitations on performance or scale as it is not limited to finite virtual machines (VM) or servers.
 Note: GoAnywhere and MOVEit licenses are tied to servers.

 The price model for Thru is based on a tiered usage model only.
 Each tier provides a capacity of data transfer without limitations on functionality or connectivity on any given tier.
 High availability comes as a standard feature, as does access to other non-production environments for development and testing.
 Continuous seamless updates are made to the platform with zero downtime.
-Every function of the platform has an API (API First).
+Every function of the platform has an API, known as API-first.

 The Complete Analysis of GoAnywhere, MOVEit and Thru